 What’s Wrong With PartsTrader

 When State Farm tells body shops what parts systems to use, you may think it’s for the good of State Farm customers.
 But it’s not.
 First of all, State Farm is an insurer, not an auto body repair expert.
 So they shouldn’t be telling body shops how to repair cars.
 We already have sophisticated parts ordering processes in place through established channels.
 These systems help us get the best quality parts in the most effective time frame.
-Using a third-party system to get lower-cost, and frequently lower quality parts, slows us down, both in time spent waiting for the parts to arrive, and time spent trying to install non-OEM parts that frequently don’t fit well or are of inferior quality.
+Using a third-party system to get lower-cost and frequently lower-quality parts slow us down, both in time spent waiting for the parts to arrive and time spent trying to install non-OEM parts that frequently don’t fit well or are of inferior quality.
 Frequently, they are also of foreign manufacturing origin.

 What You Can Do

-Consumers, body shops like us need your help.
-Talk to your State Farm agent and tell him you reserve the right to have your vehicle repaired with original parts, and that you trust your local body shop to know how to repair your car the right way, without the insurance companies telling us how to do our job.
+Consumers and body shops like us need your help.
+Talk to your State Farm agent and tell him you reserve the right to have your vehicle repaired with original parts and that you trust your local body shop to know how to repair your car the right way without the insurance companies telling us how to do our job.
 Tell your family and acquaintances about what’s happening in the auto body repair industry with PartsTrader.
-We need your help getting the word out, so that we can stand up to these practices, and defend our right to repair in the very best way we know how.
+We need your help getting the word out so we can stand up to these practices and defend our right to repair in the best way we know how.

-Author Ron Reichen is the Chairman of the Society of Collision Repair Specialists (SCRS), and owner of Precision Body & Paint.
-Connect with him on Google+.
+Author Ron Reichen is the Chairman of the Society of Collision Repair Specialists (SCRS) and owner of Precision Body & Paint.